Shrimping in Hood Canal

 With this float system, you can wind all of your line onto these arms on the float system.
 Then when you drop your pot, you do not need to throw all the excess line in the water, just don't unwind any more than you need off the float unit, tie it off on the bottom, and your excess line is attached to your float.

 Also it may be a good idea to number your floats in large letters.
-Use this as a sequence in dropping them off so you can pull in the same sequence, as it is legal to only use 4 pots per boat, no matter how many fisherpersons are aboard.
+Use this as a sequence in dropping them off so you can pull in the same sequence, so the timing is the same at retrieval time.
+The usual soak time is 45 minutes.
+And it is legal for 2 pots per fisher, BUT to only use 4 pots per boat, no matter how many fisherpersons are aboard.

 You need some method of attaching the line to both the float and the pot.
-Snaps are the most convenient, but I suggest you go for stainless steel, as brass ones have a habit of corroding once being in saltwater and the spring loaded snap latch may not open or return at a crucial time when time is of the essence, like when you are trying to attach a buoy after you have just laid out 300' line out, the wind is blowing, the tide is running & your boat operator has his hearing aids off.
+Snaps are the most convenient, but I suggest you go for stainless steel, as brass ones have a habit of corroding once being in saltwater and the spring loaded snap latch may not open or return at a crucial time when time is of the essence (even carry spare snaps), like when you are trying to attach a buoy after you have just laid out 300' line out, the wind is blowing, the tide is running and your boat operator has his hearing aids off.
 The other alternative is to double check everything the night before departure.

 I like to have a snap on the BOTTOM of everything.
-This is NEVER removed from the bottom of the pot or line.
+This is NEVER removed from the bottom of the float or the line.

 You will notice a lead weight around the PVC below the float.
 This is to stabilize the float so it stands upright in the water, not to be associated with the line weights mentioned below.